Read This First

 Prompt 1: Some individuals who start out life with high intelligence take on irrational positions due to cognitive, emotional, or neurological issues.
 List and discuss these issues.

-At this stage, the gain is not memorizing the conclusion but learning to think with Some individuals who start out life with high.
+Treat Some individuals who start out life with high as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

-The added reasoning insight is that Cognitive Threats to Rationality should train a transferable habit.
-If the reader cannot use the central distinction in a neighboring case, the answer has not yet become practical rationality.
+The real test of Cognitive Threats to Rationality is whether it trains a transferable habit.
+If the reader cannot use the central distinction in a neighboring case, the page has not yet become practical rationality.

 Schizophrenia is a severe mental disorder characterized by profound disruptions in thinking, affecting language, perception, and the sense of self.
 It often includes psychotic experiences, such as hallucinations or delusions.